 The District seeks to foster an environment in which all employees and students feel free to report incidents of harassment without fear of retaliation or reprisal.
 Retaliation may involve, but is not limited to, the making of reprisals or threats of reprisals, intimidation, coercion, discrimination or harassment following the initiation of an informal or formal complaint.
-Such conduct is illegal and con-
+Such conduct is illegal and constitutes a violation of this policy.